JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-viewmodel.md

     ```

 On non-JDK platforms objects cannot be instantiated using type reflection.
-So in common code you cannot call the `viewModel()` function without parameters: every time a ViewModel is created,
+So in common code you cannot call the `viewModel()` function without parameters: every time a `ViewModel` is created,
 you need to provide at least an initializer as an argument.

-If only an initializer is provided, Compose Multiplatform creates a default factory under the hood.
+If only an initializer is provided, the library creates a default factory under the hood.
 But you can implement your own factories and call more explicit versions of the common `viewModel()` function,
 just like with Jetpack Compose.